khawla-k-banydomi/ActivityScheduler/README.md

 # Main classes and methods :
 The main [Classes](https://github.com/khawla-k-banydomi/ActivityScheduler/tree/main/src/models) as well as [CRUD operations](https://github.com/khawla-k-banydomi/ActivityScheduler/tree/main/src/Controllers)

-It explains the interface of the class (functions with arguments that will have the appropriate type and number, but without any business logic or functionality).
+It shows the interface of the class (functions with arguments that will have the appropriate type and number, but without any business logic or functionality).

 # Cloud Deployment ☁️